algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 Each widget pages is composed of one title, a content and will be displayed between 20 to 30 s.
 You can't interact with the screen on that page (only display information).

+### 4.6.
+Content creator experience:

+ First of all, the content creator gets into the website and put his login name and password.
+If he can't renember his password, he can click on the "forgot your password" button.
+Once it done that, an email will be send to reset his password.
+ When he manage to login into the website, he will access the home screen.
+From here, he can choose to click to the history page button or the different widget.
+ He decided to go to the history page.
+From there, he can see every content that has be made so far and modify it.
+He can also delete the content if he don't want it to be in the database anymore.
+Once he is done, he can click on the return button and get back to the home page.
+ Afterward, he decided to create a new content to inform the employee about the news.
+From there, he will be ask to insert a title and a text content.
+He can personnalize the content by clicking on the settings button in front of the text box.
+He can choose the font of the text, the colour, to underline the text...
+He can also choose during how many time the widget will be display on the TV and at which date it will be display in the application.
+Once he is done, he click on the confirm button and get back to the home page where he can see his new widget appearing.

+ ### 4.7.  experience:
 ## 5. Requirements

 ### 5.1.
 Priority: